Recreational and medical use of marijuana is legal in California.

 The California marijuana laws allow recreational cannabis users to buy cannabis within the legal amounts as gifts for others.
 However, they can only buy 28.5 grams or less.
 Anyone that gives more than 28.5 grams of cannabis to another may be charged with a misdemeanor offense with about a $100 fine.
 Pursuant to California Health and Safety Code 11361 HS, giving marijuana - no matter the amount - to a minor is considered a felony.
 The penalty is usually between three and five years in state prison if the minor is over 14 years old but less than 18.
 If a minor younger than 14 years of age is involved, the adult defendant will serve three to seven years in state prison.

-No, it is a crime to transport weed across state lines in California.
-Infact, it is illegal to drive a vehicle that has accessible cannabis in it.
+No, it is a crime to transport weed in California.
+In fact, it is illegal to drive a vehicle that has accessible cannabis in it.
 Similar to a simple possession charge, driving with cannabis may be considered a minor infraction with a fine of $100 if under 28.5 grams.
 The penalties become more severe if the amount exceeds 28.5 grams or if a child is involved.

 California voters made recreational cannabis legal in 2016 when they approved ballot measure Proposition 64.
 However, the state has a longstanding history with cannabis.

 The people of Mission San Jose - under Governor Diego de Borica - cultivated cannabis for fiber and rope back in 1795.
 Due to the Spanish missions, Southern California became a heavy cannabis producer.
 By 1807, California was producing 13,000 pounds of cannabis.
 By 1810, production had risen to 220,000 pounds.

 In 1810, however, rebellion against the Spanish crown started among the Mexicans, and the crown cut all cannabis subsidies.
 This quickly led to the plant's disappearance from most Southern California, although some missions still locally grew the plant.